JarrodWooden/ECE281_Lab1/README.md

 NET "A<2>" LOC = "K18"; # Type = INPUT, Sch name = SW2
 ```

-**NOTE**: The above is for the st_logic_vector where each element in the vector "A<element>"
+**NOTE**: The above is for the 'st_logic_vector' where each element in the vector ' "A<element>" '
-is pointing to a pin "G18" for example
+is pointing to a pin ' "G18" ' for example

-For the output for the three bit each element is added with "X";
+For the output for the three bit each element is added with ' "X" ';
 gets the value for the X output wire in the architecture and
 points it at the desired pin in the NEXYS 2